Helvetic Airways plans to add almost 100 new positions in 2020

 The Helvetic Airways fleet currently comprises 13 aircraft: eleven Embraer E190-E1s and two Embraer E190-E2s.
 Deliveries of the new E190-E2s will further accelerate in the first and second quarters of 2020; and by 2021 the Swiss regional airline will operate Europe’s most advanced and ecofriendly aircraft fleet.

-Swiss regional airline Helvetic Airways provides a range of short- and medium-haul air services from various Swiss airports.
-The carrier deploys its Embraer E190-E2, E195-E2 and E190-E1 aircraft on scheduled, charter and wet-lease flights.
-Up to 15 Helvetic Airways aircraft are being operated on behalf of Swiss International Air Lines under a long-term wet-lease agreement.
+Swiss regional airline Helvetic Airways has been offering a range of short- and medium-haul services from Swiss airports since 2006.
+The airline operates Embraer E190-E2, E195-E2, E190 and E195 aircraft on scheduled, charter and wet-lease flights.
+Under a long-term wet-lease agreement, up to 15 Helvetic Airways aircraft operate on behalf of Swiss International Air Lines.

-Helvetic Airways has been working closely with Horizon Swiss Flight Academy AG (www.horizon-sfa.ch), which is based in Kloten, Switzerland, since 2008.
-Both companies are part of the Helvetic Airways Group, which is domiciled in Freienbach, Switzerland.
+Helvetic Airways works closely with Horizon Swiss Flight Academy AG, based in Kloten since 2008 (www.horizon-sfa.ch).
+Both companies are part of the Helvetic Airways Group, headquartered in Freienbach, Switzerland.

 Contact for media inquiries: